-Check here if your institution's 2023-2024 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2023-2024 academic year costs of attendance will be available: 3/1/2023
+Check here if your institution's 2024-2025 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2024-2025 academic year costs of attendance will be available: April 2024

-G1 Undergraduate full-time tuition, required fees, room and board
+G1 Undergraduate full-time tuition, required fees, food and housing

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
+List the typical tuition, required fees, and food and housing for a full-time undergraduate student for the FULL 2024-2025 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Food and housing is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition - Required tees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS
+PRIVATE INSTITUTIONS First-Year Undergraduates

 Tuition:

-PUBLIC INSTITUTIONS
+PUBLIC INSTITUTIONS First-Year Undergraduates

 Tuition: In-district

 Tuition: In-state (out-of-district):

 Tuition: Out-of-state:

 Tuition: Non-resident

+•

-FOR ALL INSTITUTIONS FOR ALL INSTITUTIONS
+FOR ALL INSTITUTIONS First-Year Undergraduates

-Required Fees
+Required Fees:

-Room and Board (on-campus):
+Food and housing (on-campus):

-Room Only (on-campus):
+Housing Only (on-campus):

-Board Only (on-campus meal plan):
+Food Only (on-campus meal plan):